TheyCallMeLinux/Mounit/README.md

 -   The bot can respond to the following commands:
     -   `hello`: The bot will respond with "Hi <user>"
     -   `bye`: The bot will respond with "Goodbye <user>"
-    -   `news`: The bot will respond with the Top headlines from Newsapi.org
+    -   `news`: The bot will respond with the Top headlines from Newsapi.org in the technology category
     -   `hackernews`: The bot will get the top stories from Hacker News